feldtsen/pointy-dit212/RAD.md

 **Time estimate:** 4 days

-**Desscription:** As a player I need an ability to perform a shockwave so that I can push enemies away from me.
+**Description:** As a player I need an ability to perform a shockwave so that I can push enemies away from me.

 **Confirmation:**